🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 The Base Rate Problem

-• Sitting presidents secure a second term roughly 68% of the time (post-war period)
+• Sitting presidents secure a second term roughly 68% of the time (contemporary period)

-• The party holding the presidency keeps the White House during economic expansion: ~65%
+• The sitting president's party holds the White House during periods without recession: ~65%

 Polling Analysis Framework

-• Avoid relying on isolated survey results — instead consult aggregation platforms (RealClearPolitics, 538 where accessible)
+• Avoid relying on isolated survey results — instead consult established aggregation platforms (RealClearPolitics, 538 if available)

-• Examine polling design carefully: telephone versus internet administration, likely voter versus all registered voter weighting
+• Familiarise yourself with survey design variations: telephone versus internet administration, likely-voter versus registered-voter weighting protocols

-• Distinguish between national popular vote polling and state-by-state results: the latter determines outcomes in American presidential contests
+• Distinguish between national popular-vote polling and state-level polling: the latter determines outcomes in US presidential contests

 The Narrative Trap